rust-embedded/svdtools/README.md

 You must quote the name if using any special characters in YAML.

+The enumerated values `On` and `Off` are treated as a boolean in YAML and Python will throw the error:
+`AttributeError: 'bool' object has no attribute 'startswith'`, which does not give you much information about where the error is.
+To avoid it, surround the values with quotes like any other special character.

 ### Style Guide

 - Enumerated values should be named in the past tense (*enabled*, *masked*,